rugwed09/Script-Generator-GPT/README.md

 ---

-For more information or support, please contact us at [support@email.com](mailto:support@email.com).
+For more information or support, please contact me at [support@email.com](rugwedpimpale@gmail.com.

 Happy scripting with Script Generator GPT! 🎉🚀